 The Fundamentals of Engineering (FE) Exam is generally taken during the applicant’s final year of school or immediately after graduation.
 No engineering experience is required; however, evidence of acceptable education is required.
 Education requirements specific to licensure eligibility in Florida can be found on the Application Process page under the Licensure section of our website.

-Effective January 2, 2014, the FE Exam will transition to Computer-Based Testing (CBT) only.
-The CBT FE exam will be conducted eight (8) months out of the year in four (4) testing exam windows (i.e, January-February, April-May, July-August, and October-November) at approved Pearson Vue Testing Centers.
+Effective January 2, 2014, the FE Exam transitioned to Computer-Based Testing (CBT) only.
+The CBT FE exam is conducted eight (8) months out of the year in four (4) testing exam windows (i.e, January-February, April-May, July-August, and October-November) at approved Pearson Vue Testing Centers.
 Exams are not administered during March, June, September and December.

 The exams will be discipline-specific for both morning and afternoon sessions and will be divided into two sections of approximately 55 questions each.
 The examinee will be given 5 hours 20 minutes to answer all 110 questions.
 The examinee may take a 25 minute break after the first section of questions.
 NCEES will provide you with an on-line FE-Reference Handbook at the exam site.
 You should select the module (options are listed at www.ncees.org/exams) that best corresponds to your undergraduate degree.
 Grades will be released within 7-10 days of your exam date directly to you and to the Board by NCEES.
 You may attempt the exam only once per testing window.